kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_overview.md

 ### Ground-to-air signals
 Ground-to-air signals are large markers you create on the ground to communicate with aircraft.
 Use rocks, logs, or other materials to create a large "V" (means you require assistance) or an "X" (means you require medical assistance).
 Use contrasting or artificial colors to make the signal more visible.

+## Disclaimer
+As with all tools in Trail Sense, this guide is meant to provide general information and should not be considered a substitute for professional training or experience.
+This is for educational purposes only.
+The authors are not responsible for any accidents, injuries, or other damage that may result from the use of this information.
+Always exercise common sense and caution when outdoors.